Meth side effects may be enjoyable for some but can lead to many short-term and…

 Meth users often describe their first time trying the drug as the best they have ever felt.
 They proceed to chase this initial high, attempting to replicate that overwhelming sense of euphoria they felt the first time.
 Unfortunately, any high that follows the first time will never fully compare to that initial incredible rush of dopamine.

-Physical Results of Meth Use
+Physical Meth Effects

 The anti-meth campaigns seen throughout the past decade display the physical effects of the drug.
 These physical reactions to crystal meth often show soon after someone starts to use the drug then proceed to worsen with time.